antarctica/lantern/docs/dev.md

 1. include the new distribution format in [Test Records](#test-records):
    - `tests.resources.records/item_cat_data::record`
    - `tests.resources.records/item_cat_checks::record`
-1. include the distribution format in the `lantern.models.checks.DistributionChecks` class and add tests in `tests.models.test_checks.TestDistributionChecks`
+1. include the distribution format in the `lantern.models.checks.DistributionChecks` class:
-1. if needed, add a new enum member for the check type in `lantern.models.checks.CheckType`
+   - if needed, add a new enum member for the check type in `lantern.models.checks.CheckType`
+   - update tests in `tests.models.test_checks.TestDistributionChecks`
-1. if needed, add check logic to `lantern.checks.CheckRunner` and add tests
+1. if needed, add check logic to `lantern.checks.CheckRunner`:
+   - update tests in `lantern_tests.test_checks.TestCheckRunner`
 1. update the [Item distribution options](/docs/models.md#catalogue-items-supported-distribution-options) docs
+1. if adding an ArcGIS distribution option:
+   - update `tasks.record_esri` (ensure descriptions are in sync with `item_cat_data` test record)

 ### Adding catalogue item tabs